 Many myths around eating disorders endure and may serve as barriers to people getting help.
 The National Eating Disorders Association (NEDA) website states, “Eating disorders have historically been associated with straight, young, white females; in reality, they affect people from all demographics and are not caused by any single factor.”
 Eating disorders do not discriminate by ethnicity or race, but fewer people of color and men tend to seek treatment.
 O’Melia says another myth is that treatment is unaffordable and inaccessible.
 She says insurance pays for about 97% of treatment, and adds that “Full recovery is not only possible, it is expected.”

 ERC opened its flagship facility in Denver in 2008.
 According to ERC, it is the largest national eating disorder treatment provider, with 30 facilities nationally.
 Fully 85% of its Denver patients come from out of state.

 “The reality is, if you want to be here, you have to learn to be in your body.
 And that’s where recovery comes in.
 I’ve lost people and friends in my life.
-I’ve almost lost my own life multiple times,” says Babich, who now works with youth in the queer community, hosting holistic healing events and producing all-inclusive fashion shows that count ERC among its sponsors.
+I’ve almost lost my own life multiple times,” says Smith, who now works with youth in the queer community, hosting holistic healing events and producing all-inclusive fashion shows that count ERC among its sponsors.
 “ERC was there when I was sick and they still are there, though I’ve been well for five years…they didn’t just save my life in the moment.”